siteoptimo/woocommerce-plivo/readme.txt

 3. Your order notification changes are now sent automatically.
 You can send additional messages too.
 The sky is the limit.

+4. Add your own custom variables to the message.

 == Changelog ==

 = 2.0.0 =